mleggett25/kickstarter-analysis/README.md

 Based on the chart, we can see that plays are most successful in May and June, and least successful at the beginning and end of the year.

 ### Analysis of Outcomes Based on Goals
-To see how the fundraising campaigns fared in relation to their fundraising goals, I created a line chart showing the percentage successful, failed, and canceled based on the fundraising goals of plays.
+To see how the fundraising campaigns of plays fared in relation to their fundraising goals, I created a line chart showing the percentage successful, failed, and canceled based on the fundraising goals.
 To create the line chart, I first created a table with:

 - the goals separated into 12 different categories (i.e. Less than 1000, 1000 to 4999, 5000 to 9999, etc. up to Greater than 50000);